Skip to content

 }

-A complete Hub consumer that listens to motion AND doorbell on every assigned camera:
+A complete Hub consumer that reacts to motion state and connectivity:

 type HubConsumer struct {